cadergator10/opencomputer-security-system/README.md

    The first number of a security system update is a full system update, which can possibly break previous systems.
 The second is a small update that doesn't involve updating every single device.
 Second number should be able to be mixed and matched (eg a 7.1 device works with a 7.0 server), but the first cannot (8.0 device SHOULD/WILL NOT work with a 7.0 device.)
    1.#.# ARE NEVER COMPATABLE WITH 2.#.# VERSIONS!
    Future quality of life updates are not going to be compatable with 1.#.# if extra work is needed. (if you really want it, you can always add it in yourself and submit a pull request)
+   If you have anything you would like to try adding yourself, feel free to add whatever you want to the code and pull request it into the main branch.
+I can then check if it's a worthwhile update and merge.